 Unlike villains who want to take over a city, planet, or universe, Joker’s motivation is based on a chess master who wants to use individuals into his pawns or soldiers.

-Like the first installment, Practical Effects were used heavily such as The Batmobile & The Batpod while C.G.I. was used sparingly because Nolan doesn’t like C.G.I.
+Like the first installment, Practical Effects were heavily involved such as The Batmobile & The Batpod while C.G.I. was used sparingly because Nolan doesn’t like C.G.I.

 The Batsuit receives an upgrade along with new gadgets.
 For the first time in a Batman film, we get to see Batman turning his head because previous Batsuits in other films felt claustrophobic for the actors who played him including Michael Keaton.